lujor20/CITS3200_Project/README.md

 # CITS3200_Project
 This is the GIT repository for all code and similar resources.

-<h1>CHEATING DETECTION TOOL</h1>

-Description:
+<h1>Cheating Detection Tool</h1>

+<h2>Description From Client</h2>
+ <h3>Tool 1: </h3>
- Tool 1: document analysis tool When a student submits an assignment in the form of a Microsoft Word Document that was actually written by someone else various aspects of the document's metadata potentially provide clues that may help substantiate an allegation of cheating.
+ document analysis tool When a student submits an assignment in the form of a Microsoft Word Document that was actually written by someone else various aspects of the document's metadata potentially provide clues that may help substantiate an allegation of cheating.
 It is often the case that when students obtain an essay or similar written by another person they lightly edit the document, for example, adding their name and institution.
 At times, it is possible that document Properties are wiped or provide insufficient data to conclude how the work was written.
 However, forensic techniques exist that can dig deeper into documents when they are unzipped as XML files.
 See: this https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=7324152.

 There are various clues in that can be drawn from the XML file that indicate potential cheating as outlines here https://doi.org/10.1007/s10805-019-09358-w and here https://doi.org/10.1007/978-3-031-12680-2_12